⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Property Development

-Rental income from shopping malls, offices, hotels, and apartments.
+Rental income from shopping malls, offices, and hotels.

 🎯 WHY THIS MATTERS